swiftycode256/clitheme/.github/README-frontend.en.md

 ### Directly accessing the theme data hierarchy

-One of the key design principles of `clitheme` is that the use of frontend module is not needed to access the theme data hierarchy, and its method is easy to understand and implement.
+One of the key design principles of CLItheme is that the use of frontend module is not needed to access the theme data hierarchy, and its method is easy to understand and implement.
 This is important especially in applications written in languages other than Python because Python is the only language supported by the frontend module.

 The data hierarchy is organized in a **subfolder structure**, meaning that every subsection in the path name represent a file or folder in the data hierarchy.